aroig/dotfiles/README.md

 style options, see [Clang-Format Style Options][style].
 Note that clang-format 3.3 or newer is required.

+The main functionality provided by this package is contained in `clang-format-region`.
+If called interactively, the region (or the current buffer if there is no active region) is formatted according to `clang-format-style'.

+You can use `clang-format-executable` to specify the name or location of the clang-format executable.

 ## [License](LICENSE)

 Copyright © 2014 Johann Klähn